Brunobnhtr3/pokemon_debug_atualizado/README.md

 # pokemon-debug

 Reference code and instructions for enabling debug for Pokemon games made with MKXP/Pokemon Essentials.
-[Pokemon Flux](flux) and (Pokemon Xenverse)(xenoverse).
+Currently supports [Pokemon Flux](flux) and [Pokemon Xenverse](xenoverse).